codeforamerica/atl_zoink/QUERIES.md

 > NOTE: the results below do not (yet) include data from the 11 files which have ascii encoding ...

+> NOTE: the findings below result from queries run on local database (macbook air) ...

 The full table of extracted objects is large and slow to query.
 And indexing may not be an applicable solution.

 ```` sql